Homemade Instant Noodles Recipe made three ways: Asian-inspired Vegetarian Noodles, Chicken and Veggie ramen, and Cajun Sausage Noodles.

 Vegetarian Edamame & Mushroom

-For these vegetarian noodles you’ll need:
+For this instant noodles recipe you’ll need:

 - Vegetarian Bouillon